7 Must-Take Steps to Avoid Debt After Being Laid Off from Work

 We realized can choose to let it be a bump in the road to becoming debt-free, or we can let it become a pitfall into even more debt.

-While we’re not in the best place to handle a layoff (really, who is ever fully mentally/emotionally prepared for that anyway?), we’re working to do the best we can with what we have.
+While we’re not in the best place to handle getting laid off from work (really, who is ever fully mentally/emotionally prepared for that anyway?), we’re working to do the best we can with what we have.

 Don’t panic, and don’t beat yourself up.

 You can sit and wallow, or you can use it as a good reason to find something even better.
 In my husband’s case, it was almost a relief as he’d been pretty unhappy for a while, and working a lot of unpaid overtime.

 File for unemployment immediately.

 Here we are, three weeks out and there’s still a discrepancy that’s keeping my husband from getting unemployment, but we’re working on it and he’s filing weekly so that once it’s ironed out, he’ll receive those past weeks’ employment benefits.

 Get your healthcare in order.